ed-o-saurus/PLHaskell/README.md

 #### Install

-You must be `root` to install the extension.
-As root, run `make install`.
+To install, run `sudo make install`.

-In each database that you wish to have the extension, run the SQL command `CREATE EXTENSION plhaskell;`.
+On each database that you wish to have the extension, run the SQL command `CREATE EXTENSION plhaskell;`.

 #### Uninstall

-As root, run `make uninstall`.
+To uninstall, run `sudo make uninstall`.

 ### Security Enhanced Linux